Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 - [Continuous Delivery](https://docs.microsoft.com/en-us/devops/deliver/what-is-continuous-delivery)

 Blue Green deployment is become a de-facto standard pattern for the release management and operation at infra and application level in kubernetes environments.
-In this article is described the design and implementaation of the blue green deployment for AKS laveraging Azure Cloud managed services and native kuberneetes features.
-With the adoption of this pattern improve the reliability and availability during the deployment of changes/upgrade of AKS clusters.
+In this article is described the design and implementaation of the blue green deployment for AKS laveraging Azure Cloud managed services and native kubernetes features.
+With the adoption of this pattern improves the operation and availability during the deployment of changes/upgrades of AKS clusters.
 The main benefits of the solution are:
 - Minimized downtime during the release
 - Rollback strategy out of the box
-- Improved control during the release and deployment of AKS changes and upgrades
+- Improved control and operation during the release and deployment of AKS changes and upgrades
 - Test for DR procedure

-The Azure services that are part of the pattern are:
+The Azure services that are part of the pattern are listed into the section [components](#components), below the main ones:
 - AKS
 - Azure Application Gateway
 - Azure Private DNS